Black Sabbath “Black Sabbath”

 The Point

-Let’s pull out an old favorite.
-Actually, I didn’t grow up with this record, like so many lucky few.
+I wish I could say I grew up with this record.
 I can’t say whether I would appreciate it more or less having discovered it in my 20th year or my 10th.
-Regardless, Nilsson’s kid pop masterpiece is a delight to hear on first discovery or nostalgic re-listening.
+Regardless, Nilsson’s kid pop masterpiece is a delight to hear on first discovery or nostalgic relisten.

-There was a cartoon movie version of The Point (DVD), with Ringo Starr’s voice, but I find it to be a major let-down after hearing the album.
+There was a cartoon movie version of The Point (DVD), with Ringo Starr’s voice, but I find it to be a let-down after hearing the album.
 I suppose you have to see the movie first to enjoy it.
 I’ve always dreamed of a redone animated film of The Point, using something like the knitted style shown above, as a visual accompaniment to the album.
-It would have to be quite a work of art, however, to approach the genius of the record on it’s own.
+It would have to be quite a work of art, thinking of that, to approach the genius of this record on its own.

 “Think About Your Troubles”